ab-sharifi21/watchly/README.md

 # Watchly

 - [x] Install dependencies and set up project structure.
-- [ ] Create homepage displaying popular movies and series with basic info.
+- [x] Create homepage displaying popular movies and series with basic info.
+- [ ] Create movies page
+- [ ] Create series page
+- [ ] Add gender menu to movies and series page
 - [ ] Create a separate details page for each movie or series.
 - [ ] Implement a mini player (modal) for watching movie trailers.
 - [ ] Implement search functionality for movies and series by name and genre.